 For a more complete description of ramifications, the spatial arrangement of articles has to be taken into account.
 If we refer to phyllotaxy in articulation morphology, this notion must be understood in a wider sense: not only as the formation of leaves on the shoot apical meristem (SAM) but as the formation of articles.
 These articles may arise sequentially (as in spiral phyllotaxy) or simultaneously (as in whorled and decussate phyllotaxy).
 Deviations from these patterns occur, especially in flowers.

 There appears to be a continuum from leaves to leaflets, stipules, enations, and hairs (Rutishauser and Isler 2001, Fig. 39, Rutishauser and Sattler 1986, Arber 1950, p.141).
 Thus, articles comprise the whole continuum from organs to enations and hairs.
-Since hairs are often formed much later than organs, we may distinguish two phases of ramification: a first phase of organogenesis and a second phase of hair formation, but the two phases may overlap.
+Since hairs are often formed much later than organs, we may distinguish two phases of ramification: a first phase, often referred to as organogenesis, and a second phase of hair formation, but the two phases may overlap.

 An extreme example of a morphological misfit is Wolffia arhiza, the smallest vascular plant on Earth.
-Initially, it consists of a single flattened article, often referred to as a frond (Lemon and Posluszny 2000).
+Its embryo develops into a single flattened article, often referred to as a frond (Lemon and Posluszny 2000).
 It lacks roots.
 Homologization is difficult or impossible.
 However, without attempting homologization, we can understand how the development (ontogeny) of Wolffia has evolved.
-The first frond (article) evolved through a reduction (elimination) of ramification because the embryo appears to develop directly into the dorsiventral frond (article) without a shoot apical meristem (SAM).
-Subsequently, additional fronds (articles) are formed through budding, which entails ramification and articulation: the formation of new fronds (articles), again without the intervention of a shoot apical meristem.
+The first frond (article) evolved through a reduction (elimination) of ramification because the embryo appears to develop directly into the dorsiventral frond (article) without the intervention of a shoot apical meristem (SAM).
+Subsequently, additional fronds (articles) are formed through budding, which involves ramification and articulation, again without the intervention of a shoot apical meristem.
 Understanding these processes does not depend on identifying homologies.
-What matters is the transformation of development during evolution, not morphological homology.
-As Wake (2007) pointed out, debates on homology, whether the frond is homologous to a stem or leaf, are irrelevant to the investigation of developmental transformation and consequently are a distraction from these central issues.
-Since the developmental transformation of Wolffia represents an enormous deviation from the usual pattern of flowering plants, Classen-Bockhoff (2024) included Wolffia in her list of exceptions to categorical classical morphology, and Minelli (2015) referred to it as a "misfit" that does not fit within the classical categories.
-However, from the perspective of articulation morphology, Wolffia is neither an exception nor a misfit; it is only an uncommon pattern of articulation.
+What matters is the transformation of development during evolution, not morphological homology – the assignment of organ categories.
+As Wake (2007) pointed out, debates on homology - in this case, whether the frond is homologous to a stem or leaf - are irrelevant to the investigation of developmental transformation during evolution and consequently are a distraction from these central issues.
+Since the developmental transformation of Wolffia deviates drastically from the usual pattern of flowering plants, Classen-Bockhoff (2024) included Wolffia in her list of exceptions to categorical classical morphology, and Minelli (2015) described it as a "misfit" that does not fit within the classical categories.
+Yet from the perspective of articulation morphology, Wolffia is neither an exception nor a misfit; it is only an uncommon pattern of articulation.
 There are no exceptions or misfits in articulation morphology.
-Hence, it is more comprehensive and more fundamental than categorical organ-centred morphology.
-More specifically, what is gained by working with articles?
+Hence, it is more fundamental and more comprehensive than categorical organ-based morphology.
+But what exactly is gained by working with articles?

 1. Ramification and articulation are intrinsic to open growth, the most fundamental process of plant morphology.
-In other words, open growth occurs through ramification and articulation - the formation of articles - is a direct consequence of ramification.
-As such, the formation of articles is fundamental.
-Although mainstream morphology acknowledges the importance of open growth, it has largely overlooked articles - the most fundamental morphological units – by skipping directly from open growth to organs.
+As such, the formation of articles – the direct result of ramification and articulation - is fundamental.
+While mainstream morphology acknowledges the importance of open growth, it has largely overlooked articles - the most fundamental morphological units – by leaping directly to the homologization of organs.

-4. Articles are directly observable by anyone, being defined by ramification, whereas organs imply a morphological theory such as the root-stem-leaf model.
+2. Articles are directly observable, being defined by ramification, whereas organs imply a morphological theory, such as the classical root-stem-leaf model.

-6. Articulation morphology is more comprehensive than mainstream morphology.
-It accommodates all observed plant structures without exceptions or problematic cases.
-Structures that deviate from these patterns are not anomalies; they are simply uncommon ramifications and articulations.
+4. Articulation morphology is more comprehensive than mainstream morphology.
+It accommodates all observed plant structures without exceptions.
+Structures that deviate from the common pattern are not misfits but simply uncommon ramifications and articulations.
 Changes in ramification and articulation are the explanation for these uncommon patterns.

-7. Articles occur in thalli and the cormus, whereas organs are restricted to the cormus.
+5. Articles occur in thalli and the cormus, whereas organs are confined to the cormus.

-10. From the perspective of articulation morphology, the focus in plant evo-devo is on changes in ramification and articulation.
-Homology is no longer the most basic issue, but it may still play a role in the elucidation of evolution.
+8. From the perspective of articulation morphology, the focus in plant evo-devo is on changes in ramification and articulation.
+Homology is no longer the most basic issue, although it may still play a role in the elucidation of evolution.

 a.
 Recognizing that, like articles, organs cannot be demarcated by boundaries, as there is a continuum within a plant between organs such as the stem and leaf.